autowarefoundation/autoware.universe/README.md

 # autoware.universe

+## Welcome to Autoware Universe!

+Autoware Universe serves as a foundational pillar within the Autoware ecosystem, playing a critical role in enhancing the core functionalities of autonomous driving technologies.
-Welcome to Autoware.universe!
-This platform is a pivotal element within the core/universe concept of Autoware, managing a diverse range of packages that extend the core functionalities of autonomous driving.
+This repository is a pivotal element of the Autoware Core/Universe concept, managing a wide array of packages that significantly extend the capabilities of autonomous vehicles.

 ![autoware_universe_front](docs/assets/images/autoware_universe_front.png)